Suter Island

 Suter Island is a small island off the Vestfold Hills, lying 0.5 mi southwest of the south entrance point to Heidemann Bay.
-Mapped by Norwegian cartographers from air photos taken by the Lars Christensen Expedition, 1936–37.
-Named by Antarctic Names Committee of Australia (ANCA) for William James (Bill) Suter, cook at Davis Station in 1960.
+It was mapped by Norwegian cartographers from air photos taken by the Lars Christensen Expedition, 1936–37.
+It was named by Antarctic Names Committee of Australia (ANCA) for William James (Bill) Suter, cook at Davis Station in 1960.